-Before starting Clarus, talk to your doctor about how bad your acne is, the possible benefits of Clarus, and possible side effects.
+Before starting Clarus talk to your doctor about how bad your acne is, the possible benefits of Clarus, and possible side effects.
 Your doctor will ask you to read and sign an Informed Consent Form.
-By signing the Informed Consent Form, you are showing that you understand some of the serious risks of Clarus.
+By signing the Informed Consent Form, you are signing that you understand some of the serious risks of Clarus.

-For more information about side effects, please read the Patient Medication Information document that is given to you with your Clarus prescription.
+For more information about side effects, please read the Information for the Consumer document that is given to you with your Clarus prescription.

-Note: You should read the Patient Medication Information every time you get a prescription or a refill for Clarus because there may be new information.
+Note: You should read the Information for the Consumer every time you get a prescription or a refill for Clarus because there may be new information.